kvetinac97/InstantBreak/README.md

 «Tap and break!
 »

-WARNING!!!
-This version is not-backwards compatible!
-If you're using PocketMine v1.5, use v2.1.0

 <h3>New!!!
 Now, you can donate for support me!
 Donate <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XQ5TDS9GZ38T2">>>HERE<<</a></h3>

 InstantBreak is PocketMine-MP plugin
 How it works?
 1) Put this plugin into /plugins file
 2) Give users this permissions:

 a) ib (allow command /ib-on, command /ib-off, using InstantBreak - silktouch/touch and breaking Bedrock)
 b) ib.other (allow enabling/disabling IB for other players)